huynguy-db/arcion-docs/content/docs/target-setup/redis-streams.md

 In the preceding sample:

-- `max-connections` is the maximum number of connections Replicant can open in Redis.
+- `max-connections` specifies the maximum number of connections Replicant can open in Redis.
-- `max-retries` is the number of times any failed operation on the system will be re-attempted.
+- `max-retries` specifies the number of times any failed operation on the system will be re-attempted.

 Feel free to change these two values as you need.

 {{< /tab >}}
 {{< /tabs >}}
 ### Connect using SSL
-If both client authentication and data encryption is done using SSL, you need to specify both TrustStore and KeyStore details in the connection configuration file.
+If you prefer both client authentication and data encryption using SSL, specify both TrustStore and KeyStore details in the connection configuration file.
 For example:

 ```YAML
 type: REDIS_STREAM